-I remember when “Purpendicular” album came out back at 1996.
-I really liked that album.
-That album contained all the positive elements what had been more or less missing from bands foregoing releases and what was more important, it was fully booked of great songs.
-I don’t know if we can call “Ted the Mechanic” a real classic a ‘la “Smoke on the Water” or “”Child in Time” but at least it’s a true classic from bands “Steve Morse’s era” It’s a great song and tonight band played a great version of it.
-I don’t know if it was just in my imagination but Steve seemed to be really enjoying when he was playing this one?
-Following track “Living Wreck” (In Rock 1970) was a real pleasant surprise at least for me because I have never heard this song live before.
+I remember when the “Purpendicular” album came out back in 1996.
+I liked that album.
+That album contained all the positive elements that had been more or less missing from bands’ previous releases, and what was more important, it was fully booked with great songs.
+I don’t know if we can call “Ted the Mechanic” an absolute classic a ‘la “Smoke on the Water” or “Child in Time,” but at least it’s a true classic from bands “Steve Morse’s era” It’s a great song and tonight band played a great version of it.
+I don’t know if it was just in my imagination, but Steve seemed to be enjoying playing this one?
+Following the track “Living Wreck” (In Rock 1970) was a real pleasant surprise, at least for me, because I have never heard this song live before.
 It’s more than great when bands like Deep Purple, which have such a long and comprehensive history, sometimes pick up “forgotten jewels from the past” and are then able to surprise people like me.
-Well to honest… “Living Wreck” is definitely not the best song of “In Rock” and although Gillan had some trouble in his vocals during this one but still this was still one of the highlights of the evening.
+Well, to honest… “Living Wreck” is not the best song of “In Rock,” Although Gillan had some trouble in his vocals during this one, this was still one of the evening highlights.